pypeit/PypeIt/doc/input_files.rst

 Parameter Block
 ===============

-Most of the :doc:`input_files` require input from the user and/or allow for the user to make modifications to the default parameters of the pipeline.
+Most of the input files require input from the user and/or allow for the user to make modifications to the default parameters of the pipeline.
 This information is ingested in a series of lines that we refer to